Beth-Agbassekou/post-install-config/README.md

 <img width="1440" alt="Screenshot 2023-11-26 at 3 42 28 PM" src="https://github.com/Beth-Agbassekou/post-install-config/assets/148320585/97d99942-d02d-4472-9f58-fc5279ef73df">
 </p>
 <p>
 The first thing I did was set up a role called Supreme Admin, to practice setting permissions.
 When creating the role of Supreme Admin I wanted to allow all permissions to test how roles work.
 I allowed all permissions, to see how roles work, especially with elevated permission.
-I created a new team of Level I Support and Level II Support
+I also added a new department called System Administrators and gave that group System Administrator privileges.
 </p>
 <br />
 <img width="1440" alt="Screenshot 2023-11-26 at 3 43 07 PM" src="https://github.com/Beth-Agbassekou/post-install-config/assets/148320585/a7127adb-c00f-4d6e-aa5d-1390c3b193ec">